OpenVAA/voting-advice-application/frontend/README.md

 ### Data object stores (for `Elections`, `Questions` etc.)

 For each data object type, there is a cascade of refined and filterd versions, which become available as the user proceeds.
 The general idea is that these differ on where they are processed and stored and what kinds of implications on other such stores.

+**Update!** We can get rid of `OrganizedContents`s with a bit of refactoring.
+See To do at the end of the page.

 | Store               | Type                                      | Process                                                                                                                                                                                                                                                                                                                     | Dependencies                                        | Notes                                                                                                                                                                                                                                                                                                                                                                        | Example                                                                                                                                                                                                                                                                                         |
 | ------------------- | ----------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |